CodinGame/monaco-vscode-api/README.md

 })
 ```

-Additionally, 25 packages that include the vscode version of some services (with some glue to make it work with monaco) are published:
+Additionally, several packages that include the VSCode version of some services (with some glue to make it work with monaco) are published:

 - **Extensions** (included by default): `@codingame/monaco-vscode-extensions-service-override`
   - Support for VSCode extensions.
-A worker configuration can be past to it:
+  - A worker configuration can be provided to it:
-    - Then, everything runs in one worker, where extensions run in an iframe, with all the implications (can be created by the bundler directly).
+    - Then, extensions run in a worker which runs in an iframe, with all the implications (can be created by the bundler directly).
 The worker script is expected to be hosted on a separate domain.
 - **Files** (included by default): `@codingame/monaco-vscode-files-service-override`
-  - It adds the memory filesystem for `file://` files, but also adds the support for lazy loaded extension files.
+  - It adds the overlay filesystem for `file://` files, but also adds the support for lazy loaded extension files.
 It adds separate memory user files (e.g. config, keybindings), cache files and log files.
+  - It supports adding overlay filesystems for `file://` files
 - **QuickAccess** (included by default): `@codingame/monaco-vscode-quickaccess-service-override`
   - Enables the quickaccess menu in the editor (press F1 or ctrl+shift+p)
 - **Notifications**: `@codingame/monaco-vscode-notifications-service-override`